Gokyo Lakes Trek via Dole Route - Trekking

 Trip Highlights

-Set out on the Gokyo Lakes Trek, a peaceful, less-traveled path compared to Everest Base Camp, ideal for nature enthusiasts and thrill-seekers.
+• Set out on the Gokyo Lakes Trek, a peaceful, less-travelled path compared to Everest Base Camp, ideal for nature enthusiasts and thrill-seekers.

-Admire the tranquil Dudh Koshi River, swaying suspension bridges, and colorful rhododendron forests on the way to Gokyo Valley.
+• Admire the tranquil Dudh Koshi River, swaying suspension bridges, and colourful rhododendron forests on the way to Gokyo Valley.

 Trip Overview